chrishengler/twaddle/docs/functions.md

 ### Separator

-The separator function, `sep`, defines a separator between repetitions of a block.
+The separator function, `sep`, is a [block function](block_functions.md).
+It defines a separator between repetitions of a block.
 See [loops](loops.md) for a full description.

 It requires one argument: